Classification: tyrosine kinase inhibitor

 - Liver Toxicity: This medication can cause liver toxicity, which your doctor may monitor for using blood tests called liver function tests.
 Notify your healthcare provider if you notice yellowing of the skin or eyes, your urine appears dark or brown or pain in your abdomen, as these can be signs of liver toxicity.

-- Lung Problems: Afatinib can rarely cause lung problems, including interstitial lung disease.
-Call your physician right away if you have shortness of breath, cough, wheezing, difficulty breathing, or fever.
+- Lung Problems: Afatinib can cause lung problems, including interstitial lung disease.
+Call your provider right away if you have shortness of breath, cough , fever, or wheezing.
+If you are having difficulty breathing, call 911 or go to the neared emergency room.

 Exposure of an unborn child to this medication could cause birth defects, so you should not become pregnant or father a child while on this medication.
-Effective birth control is necessary during treatment and for at least 2 weeks after treatment completion.
+Effective birth control is necessary during treatment and for at least 2 weeks after your last dose.
 Even if your menstrual cycle stops or you believe you are not producing sperm, you could still be fertile and conceive.
-You should consult with your healthcare team before breastfeeding while receiving this medication.
-Due to the potential for serious adverse reactions in the nursing infant, lactating women should not breastfeed during treatment and for 2 weeks after the final afatinib dose.
+You should not breastfeed during treatment and for 2 weeks after your final afatinib dose.